 We occasionally receive donations and we are very grateful for them.
 Unfortunately, they are not a realistic way of supporting Kea for two reasons.
 First, they’re completely unpredictable (as opposed to our electricity bills coming in regularly and our engineers’ families needing to eat and pay their bills).
 Second, they could perhaps cover part of the electricity bill, but that’s about it.

 The answer is different depending on your situation.
 Some engineers using Kea like it and they decide to donate some amount of personal money.
 That’s certainly a very nice gesture and we’re very grateful, but that is unlikely to help Kea survive financially.
 If you happen to work for an company that runs Kea and you have many customers, consider signing a support contract for Kea.
 Perhaps you’re an engineer who can’t make such decisions.
-In such case you can help by convincing your boss that getting a support contract is the right thing to do: you will get more out of the software and you will help developing Kea further.
-You may want to take a look at https://www.isc.org/kea/ for more details.
+In such case you can help by convincing your boss that getting a support contract is the right thing to do; you will get more out of the software and you will help develop Kea further.
+You may want to take a look at the Kea page of our website for more details.
 Also, feel free to contact us to get more information.
 You can also consider a custom development contract.
 See the next question for details.

 If you’re a small company or perhaps you run a university campus without any significant funding, there are other things you could do.
 First, if your deployment is small, in the range of low thousands of devices, you are unlikely to absolutely require any premium features.
 If you deployed Kea and it works well for you, you can help make it more popular by coming forward and sharing your successful deployment story.

 Certainly.
 In the past we have completed several custom development contracts.
-We were approached by a company that wanted a feature.
-After a brief discussion we came up a contract that contained written technical requirements and a note that the software developed will be published under open source license.
-That’s how Kea got IPv6 prefix delegation support for example.
+We were approached by a company that wanted a feature; after a brief discussion we came up with a contract that contained written technical requirements and a note that the software developed would be published under an open source license.
+That’s how Kea got IPv6 prefix delegation support, for example.

-Hopefully those answers cleared up any concerns.
-If you have any further questions, please feel free to post a message on kea-users or feel free to chat with any ISC person if you happen to find us on a conference.
+Hopefully these answers have cleared up any concerns.
+If you have any further questions, please feel free to post a message on kea-users or feel free to chat with any ISC person if you happen to find us at a conference.